CorvaeOboro/ultima_online_mods/README.md

 # Creative Commons Zero
-free to all , [creative commons zero CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) , free to re-distribute , attribution not required
+free to all , [creative commons zero CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) , free to re-distribute , attribution not required feel free to integrate into your own projects , mods , and texture packs